aslilac/mckayla.blog/posts/gleam-traits.md

 The language is simple to the point where it's a bit of a point of contention; although "language complexity" almost always is.
-Gleam doesn't even have `if` conditions, and instead incourages you to use pattern matching.
-There are some things that might come along eventually, like optional arguments and a hygenic macro system, but there are other things that have been explicitly omitted from the language, like traits.
+Gleam doesn't even have `if` conditions, and instead encourages you to use pattern matching.
+There are some things that might come along eventually, like optional arguments and a hygienic macro system, but there are other things that have been explicitly omitted from the language, like traits.

-For quite a while, I felt like traits were a glaring ommission from the language, and I brought it up in the [Gleam Discord] several times.
+For quite a while, I felt like traits were a glaring omission from the language, and I brought it up in the [Gleam Discord] several times.
 It would end pretty much the same way every time.
-"They don't allow you to express anything new, and they'd add a lot of complexity to the langauge."
+"They don't allow you to express anything new, and they'd add a lot of complexity to the language."
 I always found this a bit frustrating, because I find [trait systems][rust traits] like [Rust]'s to be incredibly intuitive.
 They enable your code to be quite generic _and_ composable, in a way that I personally think feels quite nice.
 Every time I thought I had a compelling enough use case for traits, it was never enough to sway the others.
 It